-While residential growth remains relatively flat, the CIE environment is growing (\$10.95 billion in 2018, up from \$10.44 billion in 2017).
+Both the IPTV and CIE markets are forecast to grow over the next few years.
+The IPTV market was valued at \$40.85 billion in 2019 and is expected to reach \$104.25 billion by 2025; a CAGR of 16.9%, and the CIE environment continues to grow modestly (\$11.37 billion in 2019, up from \$10.95 billion in 2018).
 The CIE market segments that the Company serves have been focused on the migration to IPTV networks.
 The Company has expanded its video product line portfolio to address the growth of IP streaming.
-The Company's recently introduced Scalable Transcode-Encoder Platform ("STEP") transcodes HD/SD video content to Adaptive Bit Rate video profiles supporting multi-screen protocols for further processing into the operator's multiscreen work flow.
-The Company has collaborated with cable television ("CATV") Multiple System Operators ("MSOs") to produce a cost-effective encoder for IP support of Public Education Government ("PEG") video content.
-A custom hotel guide solution was developed for MSOs, enabling them to extract guide source data from the headend and transmit it over traditional HFC networks to produce a custom hotel guide at a lower price than the traditional third-party guide solutions.
-The Company introduced in 2017 the NeXgen Gateway ("NXG") product line to specifically address the service provider challenges of migrating from traditional CATV HFC based topologies and technologies, to Internet Protocol ("IP") based topologies and technologies.
-As the industry adopts Ultra-HD (4K) and High Efficiency Video Coding ("HEVC") encoding, the Company plans to produce products to support its traditional customers as well as new customers.
-While already experiencing full scale commercialization in international markets, the United States market continues to increasingly embrace IPTV technology.
-The worldwide market now has over 208 million IPTV subscribers and is projected to have 229 million by 2020.
+The Company has collaborated with cable television ("CATV") Multiple System Operators ("MSOs") to produce new cost-effective video encoder and transcoder products for IP support of Public Education Government ("PEG") video content, as well as more recent initiatives for the ingest of regional content for backhaul and redistribution from centralized facilities using modern IP, IPTV and CDN distribution architectures.
+A custom electronic guide solution was developed for MSOs, enabling them to extract guide source data from the headend and transmit it over traditional HFC networks to produce a custom electronic guide at a lower price than traditional third-party solutions.
+The Company introduced in 2018 the NeXgen Gateway ("NXG") product line to specifically address the service provider challenges of migrating from traditional CATV HFC based topologies and technologies to Internet Protocol ("IP") based topologies and technologies.
+As the industry adopts UHD and 4K and High Efficiency Video Coding ("HEVC") encoding, the Company will be producing products to support traditional customers as well as new customers.
+While already experiencing full scale commercialization in some international markets, the United States market continues to increasingly embrace IPTV technology.
+The worldwide market for IPTV exceeded satellite during 2018.
+IPTV growth worldwide is expected to be over 100 million IPTV subscribers and is projected to have 357 million subscribers by 2024.
+NXG sales were \$913,000 in 2019 and \$186,000 in 2018, respectively.

-The Company continues to advance the implementation of its strategic plan to maximize shareholder value.
-The Company's strategic plan consists of the following:
+The Company is implementing a revised strategic plan to improve operating results and create shareholder value.
+This plan consists of the following: